-Check the wheels
+$\hfill\square$ Check the wheels

 - Check rims and spokes for damage.
 Give the wheel a spin.
 It should spin straight through the fork (front) and chainstays (rear), and not contact the brake pads (rim brakes). - Check that the axles are fully seated in the dropouts. - Lift your bicycle and hit the top of the tire with a solid blow.
-The wheel should not come off, be loose, or move from side to side - If your wheel is equipped with a quickrelease, make sure the lever is properly closed and positioned (in-line with the chainstay or front fork) and does not interfere with the spokes or disc brake system as the wheel rotates (Figure 1.7).
+The wheel should not come off, be loose, or move from side to side.

+If your wheel is equipped with a quickrelease, make sure the lever is properly closed and positioned: does not touch the fork or an accessory part (rack, fender, bags, etc.), and does not interfere with the spokes or disc brake system as the wheel rotates.